babel/website/_posts/2017-02-29-upgrade-to-babel-7.md

 > [legacy-decorators](https://github.com/loganfsmyth/babel-plugin-transform-decorators-legacy) has been moved into the [transform-decorators](https://github.com/babel/babel/tree/master/packages/babel-plugin-transform-decorators) package [#5225](https://github.com/babel/babel/pull/5225) ![medium](https://img.shields.io/badge/risk%20of%20breakage%3F-medium-yellow.svg)

-We don't currently have a Stage 2 transform for decorators so instead of making it error, we are adding what was legacy-decorators as part of the Stage 1 preset by merging it into the transform-decorators plugin.
+Currently, we don't have a Stage 2 transform for decorators.
+Instead of making it error, we are adding legacy-decorators as part of the Stage 1 preset by merging it into the transform-decorators plugin.

 ## babel-core